National Endowment for the Humanities Research Fellowship at ACOR

 The American Center of Oriental Research (ACOR) offers maximum single award of ten months for a scholar who has a Ph.D. or has completed his or her professional training.

 Fields of research include, but not limited to: modern and classical languages, linguistics, literature, history, jurisprudence, philosophy, archaeology, heritage studies, comparative religion, ethics, and the history, criticism, and theory of the arts.
 Social and political scientists are encouraged to apply.

 Applicants must be U.S. citizens or foreign nationals living in the U.S. three years immediately preceding the application deadline.
-The award for ten months is $50,000 of which $32,000 is for stipend and travel and the remainder is for ACOR room and board.
+The award for ten months is $50,000, of which $32,000 is for stipend and travel and the remainder is for ACOR room and board.
 Shorter award periods are prorated accordingly (i.e., six months award for $30,000 includes $19,200 for stipend and travel); residency at ACOR is required.
-The award must be used between June 15, 2020 and December 31, 2021.
-Funding for this fellowship provided by the National Endowment of the Humanities Fellowship Programs at Independent Research Institutes (FPIRI).
+The award must be used between June 15, 2021, and December 31, 2022.
+Funding for this fellowship is provided by the National Endowment of the Humanities Fellowship Programs at Independent Research Institutes (FPIRI).

 ACOR is an equal opportunity organization.

 - Christine Sargent, NEH Fellow, Spring 2020by ACOR on February 14, 2020 at 7:00 am

 Christine Sargent is the Spring 2019–2020 ACOR-NEH fellow and an Assistant Professor of Anthropology at the University of Colorado Denver.
 During her ACOR fellowship, Dr. Sargent will be working on her first ethnographic monograph, which is based on her Ph.D. dissertation.
 Dr. Sargent began research for this project in 2013–2014, with support from the University… Read more The post Christine Sargent, NEH Fellow, Spring 2020 appeared first on ACOR Jordan.